junxit/us-congress-bills-119/bill.md

   >   - **(2)** *Submission* Upon receiving notice under paragraph (1), the head of each Federal agency that received such notice shall provide to the Commission for review and comment any covered agency action by the Federal agency—
   >     - **(A)** on the first date on which such covered agency action is provided to the Office of Management and Budget or any other Federal agency for review and comment; or
   >     - **(B)** if such covered agency action is not provided to the Office of Management and Budget or any other Federal agency for review and comment, not later than 90 days before the date on which the covered agency action is published in the Federal Register or is otherwise made available for public inspection or comment.
-  >   - **(3)** *Commission comments* The Commission, in consultation with the ERO, regional entities, and transmission organizations shall, by order, provide to the agency head that provided to the Commission a covered agency action under paragraph (2)—
+  >   - **(3)** *Commission comments* The Commission, in consultation with the ERO and transmission organizations, shall, by order, provide to the agency head that provided to the Commission a covered agency action under paragraph (2)—
   >     - **(A)** comments on such covered agency action, which such comments may include an assessment of the effect of the covered agency action on rates, terms, and conditions for services pursuant to the authority of the Commission under sections 201 and 206; and
   >     - **(B)** if applicable, recommendations for modifications to the covered agency action to prevent a significant negative impact on the ability of the bulk-power system to supply sufficient electric energy necessary to maintain an adequate level of reliability.
   >   - **(4)** *Agency response* The head of a Federal agency may not finalize a covered agency action that is provided to the Commission under paragraph (2) until—